BruceHenry/blog/source/_posts/InteractiveMap_01.md

 #### Show me the code!
 Sure, the following is the code.
 You can also find it at this [Github repository](https://github.com/BruceHenry/blog-webpage/tree/master/interactive-map/01).

+Also, you can find a more advanced map [here](https://brucehenry.github.io/WorldPopulationData/).
 ##### HTML
 ```html
 <!DOCTYPE html>